7 min read

 This brings us to the value of partnership.
 While Microsoft 365 provides the tools, configuring them requires expertise.
 A misconfigured policy can be just as dangerous as no policy at all.

-This is where a Managed Service Provider (MSP) like ABT becomes invaluable.
-Our flagship platform, Microsoft 365 Guardian, takes the robust foundation of Microsoft 365 Business Premium and layers on enterprise-grade hardening.
+This is where a Managed Service Provider like ABT becomes invaluable.
+Our platform, Microsoft 365 Guardian, takes the foundation of Microsoft 365 Business Premium and layers on enterprise-grade hardening purpose-built for endpoint security in financial services.

 We don't just sell you the license.
-As a Tier 1 Cloud Solution Provider (CSP), we turn the Microsoft cloud into a secure, intelligent foundation.
-We handle the complexity of Intune device management, ensuring your encryption standards, OS baselines, and Zero Trust policies are configured correctly from day one.
+As a Tier 1 Cloud Solution Provider (CSP) serving 750+ financial institutions, we turn the Microsoft cloud into a secure, intelligent foundation.
+We handle the complexity of Intune device compliance, ensuring your encryption standards, OS baselines, and Zero Trust policies are configured correctly from day one.

-With ABT Guardian, you get the peace of mind that comes from knowing your Microsoft 365 Identity, Access & Endpoint Security strategy is aligned with what regulators, auditors, and attackers actually expect...not just the default settings.
+With ABT Guardian, you know your Microsoft 365 Identity, Access & Endpoint Security strategy is aligned with what regulators, auditors, and attackers actually expect.
+Not just the default settings.
+Whether you're a credit union preparing for an NCUA exam, a mortgage company meeting state licensing requirements, or a community bank responding to OCC guidance, Guardian covers the gaps.

 Start Securing Your Future

 The modern attack surface is only getting wider.
-Relying on default settings or outdated perimeter security is a gamble you can't afford to take.
-By implementing risk-based Intune policies, you take control of your data, your devices, and your future.
+Relying on default settings or outdated perimeter security is a gamble no financial institution can afford.
+By implementing Microsoft Intune device compliance policies rooted in a risk-based approach, you take control of your data, your devices, and your compliance posture.

 Frequently Asked Questions

-1. Does installing Intune on employee phones allow the company to see personal photos?
+Does installing Intune on employee phones let the company see personal photos and messages?

-No. When using Mobile Application Management (MAM) or appropriate BYOD enrollment profiles, Intune isolates business data from personal data.
-IT can wipe company emails if the employee leaves, but they cannot see personal text messages, photos, or browser history.
+No. When using Mobile Application Management (MAM) or BYOD enrollment profiles, Intune isolates business data from personal data.
+IT administrators can wipe company emails if an employee leaves, but they cannot access personal text messages, photos, or browser history on the device.

-2. What happens if a device becomes non-compliant?
+What happens when a device becomes non-compliant with Intune policy?

-It depends on your policy configuration.
-Typically, the device is allowed a short grace period to fix the issue (like updating the OS).
-If it remains non-compliant, Conditional Access policies will block the device from accessing Microsoft 365 resources like Teams or OneDrive until the issue is resolved.
+The response depends on your policy configuration.
+Typically, the device receives a short grace period to resolve the issue, such as installing an OS update.
+If it remains non-compliant, Conditional Access blocks that device from accessing Microsoft 365 resources like Teams or OneDrive until the issue is fixed.

-3. Is Microsoft Intune included in my subscription?
+Is Microsoft Intune included in Microsoft 365 Business Premium?

-Intune is included in Microsoft 365 Business Premium and certain Enterprise (E3/E5) plans.
-If you are on Business Standard or Basic, you may not have access to these advanced security features.
-ABT can help assess your licensing to ensure you have the coverage you need.
+Yes.
+Intune is included in Microsoft 365 Business Premium and Enterprise E3/E5 plans.
+Organizations on Business Standard or Basic do not have access to Intune device compliance features.
+ABT can assess your current licensing and recommend the right plan for your compliance requirements.

 If Your Digital Bouncer Is Asleep, You’re in Trouble: 5 Conditional Access Rules You Need